-In September 2018, McKinsey & Company and Pivotal Ventures, an investment and incubation company founded by Melinda Gates, co-authored a report that brought to light new data around the gender gap in tech, particularly for underrepresented women of color.
+In September 2018, McKinsey & Company and Pivotal Ventures, an investment and incubation company founded by Melinda French Gates, co-authored a report that brought to light new data around the gender gap in tech, particularly for Black, Latina, and Native American women.
 On the heels of its publication, a group of leading tech companies launched the Reboot Representation Tech Coalition, a multi-million dollar effort to double the number of Black, Latinx, and Native American women graduating with computing degrees by 2025.
 With now fifteen coalition partners and over sixteen million dollars committed through 2021 working in service of this goal, we’re taking a breath to share some initial thoughts and learnings after one year in operation.

 WHY IS REBOOT NECESSARY?

-In our 2018 report, we uncovered an acute dissonance in the realm of corporate giving: though the 32 tech companies we surveyed expressed a strong desire to reach underrepresented women of color, less than 0.1% of their 2017 philanthropic giving, amounting to just $335,000, focused specifically on reaching that audience.
-Despite ongoing and visible efforts to achieve gender and racial parity across sectors, there’s a pervasive equity problem in the tech industry that disproportionately impacts underrepresented women of color.
+In our 2018 report, we uncovered an acute dissonance in the realm of corporate giving: though the 32 tech companies we surveyed expressed a strong desire to reach Black, Latina, and Native American women, less than 0.1% of their 2017 philanthropic giving, amounting to just $335,000, focused specifically on reaching that audience.
+Despite ongoing and visible efforts to achieve gender and racial parity across sectors, there’s a pervasive equity problem in the tech industry that disproportionately impacts Black, Latina, and Native American women.

 Over the past decade, the percentage of Black, Latinx, and Native American female students receiving computer and information sciences degrees fell by nearly 40%.
-So, as the technology sector booms and draws more prospective students broadly, the share of underrepresented women of color receiving relevant degrees is actually declining.
-And even though more companies are working to increase workforce representation, broad recruitment efforts often fail to specifically hire more underrepresented women of color into technical roles.
+So, as the technology sector booms and draws more prospective students broadly, the share of Black, Latina, and Native American women receiving relevant degrees is actually declining.
+And even though more companies are working to increase workforce representation, broad recruitment efforts often fail to specifically hire more Black, Latina, and Native American women into technical roles.

 No single company created gender and racial inequity in the industry, but as a collective, we have the power and resources to change the current landscape.
 Enter the Reboot Representation Tech Coalition.
-The coalition was born out of the notion that impactful change can come from pooled philanthropic dollars and collective grants supporting the unique needs and challenges facing underrepresented women of color in the computing field, particularly in higher education.
+The coalition was born out of the notion that impactful change can come from pooled philanthropic dollars and collective grants supporting the unique needs and challenges facing Black, Latina, and Native American women in the computing field, particularly in higher education.

 WHAT HAS BEEN DONE SO FAR?